-The New York Stock Exchange, or NYSE, does not require a publicly traded partnership like us to comply with certain of its corporate governance requirements.
+The NYSE does not require a publicly traded partnership like us to comply with certain of its corporate governance requirements.

 Our common units have been approved for listing (subject to official notice of issuance) on the NYSE.
 Because we will be a publicly traded partnership, the NYSE does not require us to have a majority of independent directors on our general partner's board of directors or to establish a compensation committee or a nominating and corporate governance committee.
-Accordingly, unitholders do not have the same protections afforded to investors in certain corporations that are subject to all of the NYSE corporate governance requirements.
+Accordingly, unitholders will not have the same protections afforded to investors in certain corporations that are subject to all of the NYSE corporate governance requirements.
 Please read "Management of USA Compression Partners, LP."